profile-pic

 AI-interview Questions & Answers

-Okay.
-I got it.
-So, uh, uh, firstly, I will answer, like, how JWT works.
-So JWT works the the JWT is a, uh, tokenization technique, which has, uh, mostly, uh, inside it, I think it it has 3 components, which which, uh, uh, is a combination.
-Out of these 3 combination or 3 parts, a digital token forms.
+Okay, I will answer how JWT works.
+So JWT works as a tokenization technique, which has mostly three components inside it, which is a combination.
+Out of these three components, a digital token forms.
 Right?
-So, uh, it has a signature.
+So, it has a signature.
 It has the SHA.
-I'm not totally recalling it, but, uh, I have kind of experience where we have implemented JW from scratch.
-And, uh, you can say, uh, the kind of, uh, like, role and, uh, the access to to that token we were adding.
-Uh, so let's say, in different Microsoft architecture, we are following this usability, uh, token authentication system, where the Microsoft needs to connect with different micro service through this JWT, and we were checking the rules and the the user identification.
-Right?
-Whether they have the current access to, uh, our our current authorization to access that particular resource.
+I'm not totally recalling it, but I have kind of experience where we have implemented JWT from scratch.
+And you can say the kind of role and the access to that token we were adding.
+So let's say in different Microsoft architectures, we are following this usability token authentication system, where Microsoft needs to connect with different microservices through this JWT, and we were checking the rules and the user identification.
+Whether they have the current access to our current authorization to access that particular resource.
 So that's why JWT is important.
 And so coming to the second question, why it is beneficial over simple token authentication?
-Because simple token authentication in Django with with when I talk about Django.
-So, uh, uh, Django does provide a simple authentication.
-Uh, also, uh, which which is kind of sufficient in them for us for a for a project, which is which is like a monolithic application that, uh, user, uh, is getting authenticated by providing the token.
-But JWT plays a very vast, and it covers a majority of your, uh, you can say, if if the serve if the service or the project is, uh, is a very vast, uh, project where we have a microservice architecture, and it had, like, so so much of, uh, so much of dependencies of of different authentication, uh, let's say, different authentication mechanism, then JWT is very crucial.
-Yeah.
-But I'm I'm really sorry.
-Like, I'm not able to recall, uh, the the all the 3 components that is involved for creating a deal with the token.
-But, uh, I I have, like, created JWT, uh, like, established a class a separate class for the, uh, for the JWT authentication part.
+Because simple token authentication in Django, when I talk about Django does provide a simple authentication.
+Also, which is kind of sufficient for a monolithic application where the user is getting authenticated by providing the token.
+But JWT plays a very vast role, and it covers a majority of your needs if the service or the project is a very vast project with a microservice architecture, and it has many dependencies of different authentication mechanisms, then JWT is very crucial.
+But I'm really sorry.
+Like, I'm not able to recall the three components involved in creating a JWT token.
+But I have created JWT, established a class for the JWT authentication part.
 Like, the authentication middleware using JWT authentication.
-We we have, like, uh, access token and refresh token concepts.
-The refresh token rule we have within the inside settings of here, and, like, in how many seconds it would, uh, get eliminated or or an access, and then we we then provide, uh, a new JWT token to the particular service or to the particular user.
-So in that page, the ability token we have used.
+We have access tokens and refresh tokens concepts.
+The refresh token rule we have within the settings, and in how many seconds it would get eliminated, and then we provide a new JWT token to the particular service or to the particular user.
+So in that case, we have used access tokens.

-Okay.
-What is the difference between select learning and refresh learning in Django?
+What is the difference between select related and prefetch related in Django?
 Can I see an example when you would use each of them?
-Okay.
-Fine.
-So in Django's normal warrant query is where, uh, we can write a normal filter query for accessing foreign key relationships.
-So let's say, uh, we have, uh, we have the employee table, and we have, uh, let's say inside employee, we have profile table.
+So, in Django's normal ORM query, we can write a normal filter query for accessing foreign key relationships.
+Let's say we have the employee table, and we have a profile table inside it.
+Profile is a foreign key to the employee's profile.
+When we're trying to access that, it has a problem.
+If we query one table, it will automatically hit another, untouched table's record.
+So whenever you do a dot, like mples.profile.name, it will be an mples.
 Right?
-So profile is a foreign key, uh, employee's profile is there.
-So when we are trying to access that, it what it does, it it has an there's one problem.
-Right?
-If I query in one table, it has it will automatically hit 1 another, uh, untouched tables record.
-So whenever you do dot, so let's say mples.profile.name, it will be an mples.
-Right?
-That will happen.
-Right?
-So in order to, uh, manage or in order to boost up your ORM queries, uh, Django provides select related and prefetch related.
-So select related is mostly used, uh, with the with the foreign key relationship.
-And prefaced related, uh, can also be used, you can say, uh, that and and, uh, foreign key relationship.
-But mostly, it is being used widely using manage to manage relationship or accessing the manage to manage relationship case.
-And one single goal for that, it will eventually eliminate n plus one query.
-Uh, so how it does uh, eliminate n plus 1, that is something which is very crucial.
-So it but it does it actually loads, uh, the the object into memory.
+So in order to manage or boost up your ORM queries, Django provides select related and prefetch related.
+Select related is mostly used with foreign key relationships, and prefetch related can also be used with foreign key relationships, but it's mostly used to manage relationships or accessing the many-to-many relationship case.
+One single goal for both is to eliminate the n plus one query.
+So, how it does this is actually by loading the object into memory.
 Okay?
-Uh, and then from that memory, we can access those objects.
-So we do not need to go again to the database and hit the database.
-So that is one thing.
-Yeah.
-So this is this is all about selecting
+And then from that memory, we can access those objects.
+We don't need to go again to the database and hit the database.
+So, when to use each?
+You would use select related when you're dealing with foreign key relationships and you want to load the related object in a single query.
+On the other hand, you would use prefetch related when you're dealing with many-to-many relationships or when you want to load multiple related objects in a single query.

-Okay.
-Um, so this is a very I think a basic question for for a Django developer where, like, which what kind of view views and model views it?
-Like, there are, like, different views, templates, and we have, like, API views and and so so many other views that, uh, that are getting inside Django framework.
-And, uh, I would mostly suggest to let's say, let's talk about a proper view.
+Okay, so this is a very basic question for a Django developer where, like, which type of view is it?
+Like, there are different views, templates, and we have API views and so many other views that are getting inside the Django framework.
+And I would mostly suggest to let's say, let's talk about a proper view.
 What is a view?
-A view is normal API where we are not using anything.
-It's just like, uh, a simple API view where you have to write your own, uh, set of load logic for, uh, get, post, put, and delete.
+A view is a normal API where we are not using anything.
+It's just a simple API view where you have to write your own set of logic for get, post, put, and delete.
 Okay.
-These are the these operations, you have to write your own set of logic, and you have full control on on on these, uh, methods.
-Like, what you have to write and how the validation is going on, how, uh, the different communication will going on.
-This is this will give you a full control of writing your API.
-So this is the view, and a view set is and there are, like, multiple users.
-So one of the user is model user.
-View set abstract, uh, abstract the, you can say, these methods implementation.
-And it does provide you a simple, uh, simple 2 line or 3 line of code where you can, uh, create your API, and then it will walk, uh, out of nowhere.
+These are the operations, you have to write your own set of logic, and you have full control over these methods.
+Like, what you have to write and how the validation is going on, how the different communication will go.
+This is what will give you a full control of writing your API.
+So this is the view, and a view set is.
+There are multiple users, so one of the users is a model user.
+A view set abstracts these methods' implementation.
+And it does provide you a simple 2-line or 3-line of code where you can create your API, and then it will be ready.
 Right?
-And in order to in order to, uh, write this view and view model, you said we have the router service.
+And in order to write this view and view model, you said we have the router service.
 We can't use a normal URL service.
-We have to use router service.
-So those routes needs to be associated with the view set or model view sets.
-But for the view, uh, particular API view, we we can we can attach it with a particular, uh, URL where, uh, a URL is one URL for get, one URL for post, one URL for for for updating, uh, the view.
-But for view and model usage, it is only one single router which will actually, uh, extract everything and it will, uh, give you, uh, the, uh, you can say, the implementation of check implementation of what we have, uh, been doing inside view.
-And the model you set is, uh, is something which I can directly use.
-So let's say, I am writing an API for employee table.
-So in employee table, I have, like, different fields.
+We have to use the router service.
+So those routes need to be associated with the view set or model view sets.
+But for the view, a particular API view, we can attach it with a particular URL where a URL is one URL for get, one URL for post, one URL for updating.
+But for view and model usage, it is only one single router which will actually extract everything and it will give you the implementation of what we have been doing inside the view.
+And the model view set is something which I can directly use.
+So let's say, I am writing an API for the employee table.
+So in the employee table, I have different fields.
 Right?
-So I can use those fields inside serializer.
-And through serializer, I can directly use model and serializer and, uh, let's do the model user and then it will again, like, it will give me every everything.
-Get put post delete everything.
+So I can use those fields inside the serializer.
+And through the serializer, I can directly use the model and serializer, and let's do the model user and then it will again give me everything.
+Get, put, post, delete, everything.
 So that's the main difference.
-It's the implementation that how it works.
-And if I want a full control of how I can, uh, I want to implement my API, then I will prefer to choose view.
-But inside view side also, I can, like, override, get method, post my route.
-Uh, so and write my own custom logic inside it.
+It's the implementation that works.
+And if I want a full control of how I can implement my API, then I will prefer to choose a view.
+But inside the view side also, I can override the get method, post my route, so and write my own custom logic inside it.
 But, yeah, that is something which we have to write.
-I did it slows down, uh, the the implementation and then it will eliminate, uh, the advantage that they are giving.
-Yeah.
-That's all.